 3.1.1 No dogs will knowingly be sold to pet dealers, pet wholesalers, pet brokers, laboratories, or puppy mills, singly or in litter lots.

 3.1.2 No dogs will be offered as a raffle or contest prizes or for other types of giveaways.

 3.1.3 No dogs will knowingly be sold to any person who would act as a third party to the transactions referred to in 3.1.1 or 3.1.2.

-3.2 All advertising and claims regarding the sale of Soft-Coated Wheaten Terriers will be of an honest and forthright nature.
+3.2 All advertising and claims regarding the sale of Soft-Coated Wheaten Terriers will be honest and forthright.